themanyone/whisper_dictation/README.md

 ### Spoken commands and program launchers

 The computer responds to commands.
-You can also call him Peter.
-(Or Samantha, if using female voice).
+You can also call her Samantha (Or Peter with for voice).

 **Mute button.** There is no mute button.
 Say "pause dictation" to turn off text generation.
 It will keep listening to commands.
 Say, "Thank you", "resume dictation", or "Computer, type this out" to have it start typing again.
 Say "stop listening" or "stop dictation" to quit the program entirely.
 You could configure a button to mute your mic, but that is no longer necessary.